Hello Harmony Vet

 Most people have difficulty knowing if their geriatric pet is in pain or if it is time for peaceful euthanasia.
 We support families through the last steps of this journey by providing in home pet hospice and palliative care services.
 Our wish is to empower pet care givers to make important decisions for their geriatric pets and to alleviate fears while traversing this part of the journey.
 Pet hospice care is about increasing the quality of your pet’s life.
 When it is time, we are honored to assist in giving them your last act of love.

-As seniors transition into geriatric pets, it is often assumed little can be done to alleviate mobility issues, pain, anxiety, etc. Many of our senior and geriatric pets do very well.
+As seniors transition from the Golden years to the Twighlight stage, it is often assumed little can be done to alleviate mobility issues, pain, anxiety, etc. Many of our senior and geriatric pets do very well and still experience joy.
 Therefore families feel it’s just not time to say good bye.
 However, is important to understand that there are many treatments available that can address and alleviate symptoms pet owners may notice.
 Some of these include joint pain, muscle weakness, cognitive disorders, urinary incontinence, skin infections, occasional vomiting, weight loss and diarrhea, etc.

 Caring beyond a cure

 When they are beyond a cure, we can use palliative and hospice care to focus on your pet’s happiness by addressing pain, discomfort and anxiety.
 We call this caring beyond a cure.
 Hospice care is not about prolonging suffering, but about alleviating suffering until it is time to say good bye through peaceful euthanasia.
-Simply put, Hospice, is a medically supervised service dedicated to providing comfort and quality of life for the pet (and the owners) until euthanasia is elected or natural death occurs.
+Simply put, Hospice is a medically supervised dedidicated service to provising comfort and quality of life for the pet (and the owners) until euthanasia is elected or natural death occures.

 Our Five-Step Strategy for Comprehensive Hospice and Palliative Care: